-Three groups of economists participated in a study where they were given a dataset and asked everyone the same question.
-Of the group armed with only the data and standard statistical analysis, 72% got the answer wrong.
-Another was provided the data, the analysis, and a chart as well – errors dropped to 61%.
+Three groups of economists took part in a study in which they were given the same dataset and asked the same questions.
+With only the data and standard statistical analysis, 72 percent of the group got the answer wrong.
+Another was given the data, the analysis, and a chart –errors dropped to 61%.

 But (and here’s the catch) the final group had only the go-to chart.
 And only 3% answered incorrectly!

 The power of charts to aid accurate interpretation is, to put it plainly, mindblowing.
-That’s why users across the globe are increasingly looking at charts (or graphs) and pictorial representations to maximize the information at hand.
+That’s why users across the globe are considering charts (or graphs) and pictorial representations to maximize the information at hand.

 However, it could be a challenge to align visualizations to available datasets correctly, and the ultimate business needs.

-The same numbers can be shown in several ways, and when creating a dashboard, multiple charts must weave into a seamless fabric that together tells a story.
-This requires a clear understanding of information and what it must achieve: does a visualization need to highlight differences?
+The same numbers can be shown in several ways.
+When creating a dashboard, multiple charts must weave into a seamless fabric that together tells a story.
+This requires a clear understanding of information and what it must achieve.
+Does a visualization need to highlight differences?
 Should it highlight how one component fits into the whole?
 Does it need to show distribution?
 And should individual data points catch the eye?

 These questions are, potentially, endless.
-But answering them accurately could save a lot of effort in the long-run and prevent slip-ups that makes the user question both accuracy and efficacy.
+But answering them accurately could save a lot of effort in the long run and prevent slip-ups that make the user question both accuracy and efficacy.

 We did a quick breakdown of the most common use cases for data, which could be part of multiple business scenarios, and how best to visualize them.

-Also, as several lines can be plotted on the same canvas, line charts open possibilities of comparing multiple trends at one go.
+Also, as several lines can be plotted on the same canvas, line charts open possibilities of comparing multiple trends in one go.

 However, more than 4-5 lines on the same chart could be distracting, and it’s difficult to zero in on specific values.